PSU-ICDS/icds_docs/archive/handling-data/transferring-data/globus.md

 By default, connecting to the Roar Collab endpoint will land in your Home directory.
 To navigate to other locations on RC or Archive, change the "Path" field.

-To see shared collections and files on OneDrive, go up one folder from the start location.
+To see shared collections and files on OneDrive, go up one directory from the start location.

 More detailed information on file transfers with Globus can be found in the [Globus documentation](https://docs.globus.org/how-to/get-started/)